Associate Professor of Commerce

 As Program-Chair Elect for the Communications, Digital Technology, and Organizations (CTO) division of Academy of Management (AOM), plan and superve the Division’s pre-conference program at the 2025 Annual Meeting (e.g., Professional Development Workshop (PDW) and Doctoral Consortium)

-Track Co-Chair, ICIS 2025 (Nashville, Tennessee)
+Track Co-Chair, IS and Sustainability, ICIS 2025 (Nashville, Tennessee)

 As Area Coordinator, provide oversight of faculty affairs, area curricular content, and various administrative and outreach functions for the Information Technology & Innovation Area.